 Look for “help wanted’’ signs.
 Again, stop in and talk to the manager.
 Show him or her that you’re a good people person.
 Shake hands and look people in the eye when you talk to them.
 Smile.

 Look for jobs at seasonal businesses.
 Tourist attractions or related businesses like hotels and restaurants sometimes need extra help during busy times.
 If you get the job, make the commitment to finish it — don’t ditch the company halfway through the summer because you’re tired of working.
 That won’t look good on your next résumé.
+If you would like to have part of your summer for relaxation, ask about short term employment, or about swing shifts.

 Ask for a business card.
 If you get to talk to a human resources person, a recruiter or store manager, ask for their card.
 Make notes on the back (“says to call him by Memorial Day”) to remind you of your encounter and to follow up.
+And always follow up.
 Maybe even have cards of your own printed on the cheap so your contacts have another reminder of who you are.

 Thank them for their time.
 Acknowledge that your new contact is a busy person, and that you appreciate him or her taking a few minutes to talk with you.
 You’ll leave a good impression.
+A follow up thank you card or email is a huge plus in your favor.

 Good luck, and happy job hunting.